How Much Does It Cost to Make an App Like Periscope

 Acquired by Twitter, Periscope is seamlessly integrated with this social network and originally required a Twitter account to work.
 But it doesn’t mean you can’t integrate your own Periscope-like streaming app with other popular social networks.
 The choice, however, depends on your target audience only.

-The b.live app, which targets the widest range of people, allows users to share their streams live via YouTube and Facebook feed simultaneously.
+The b.live app, which targets the widest range of people, allows users to share their streams live via YouTube and Facebook feeds simultaneously.
 Currently, we work on integrations with Facebook Live and Twitter and will add them in further updates.

 Periscope lets users leave comments while watching streams.
 This social feature is important for user engagement, so it’s better to implement it early on.